Our LNG and bio-LNG bunkering vessels and carriers

 One of the innovations applied on the vessel is the direct drive dual-fuel engine.

-This unique engine means that the propulsion system is extremely efficient and, with LNG as maritime fuel, the propulsion provides an eco-friendly ship operation.
+This unique engine means that the propulsion system is extremely efficient and, with LNG or bio-LNG as maritime fuel, the propulsion provides an eco-friendly ship operation.

 Due to her size and in-house developed innovative compatibility package, the ship is able to load LNG at large scale terminals.